shaunzlim0123/shaunzlim0123/README.md

 # Welcome to My GitHub Repository

-Hello, I'm [Your Name]!
+Hello, I'm Shaun!
 I'm currently pursuing a Master of Information Technology at UNSW, and I completed my undergraduate studies in Data Science at USYD.
 My passion lies in exploring cutting-edge technologies, and I'm actively expanding my skills in Large Language Models (LLMs), software development, and data science.

 ## About Me